zzt108/vectool/README.md

 ### Automatic Saving and Loading of Folder Associations

 The application automatically saves which folders you have selected for each vector store.
 When you select a vector store from the dropdown, the folders you previously used with that vector store will be automatically loaded into the "Selected Folders" list.
+This feature allows you to easily manage different sets of folders for different vector stores.

 ## Configuration